autonomousvision/stylegan-xl/README.md

 - [ ] Add PTI for inversion
 - [ ] Add StyleMC for editing

+The higher resolution models are currently retraining with improved settings, weights will be gradually rolled out.
+Expected release of the ImageNet256 model is **21.04.2022**.

 ## Requirements ##
 - 64-bit Python 3.8 and PyTorch 1.9.0 (or later).
 See https://pytorch.org for PyTorch install instructions.
 - CUDA toolkit 11.1 or later.